Vectorized/solady/minimal-upgradeable-proxies-erc.md

 where `________________________________________` is the 20-byte factory address.

-The transparent upgradeable proxy is to be deployed by a factory that is responsible for authenticating upgrades.
+The transparent upgradeable proxy MUST be deployed by a factory that is responsible for authenticating upgrades.

-During upgrades, the factory must call the upgradeable proxy with following calldata:
+During upgrades, the factory MUST call the upgradeable proxy with following calldata:

 ```solidity
 abi.encode(